apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Help your knees by doing these easy exercises**
+**How gophers brought Mount St. Helens back to life in one day**

-You can read more about it [here](https://www.cnn.com/2024/11/10/health/painful-knees-pilates-exercises-wellness/index.html).
+You can read more about it [here](https://phys.org/news/2024-11-gophers-brought-mount-st-helens.html).

 ## Requirements
 - Python 3.8